revirieg/Laurentine/Artists_Recreations/README.md

+The list of existing recreations with details of their publication and a link when available are in a table in Artists-Recreations.pdf

 The images of different artists recreations of the Laurentine are stored in the Images folder.
+The files names contain the data and artists names.

 A summary with smaller images is included in this file.

+1615	Vincenzo Scamozzi

 <img src = Images/1615_Scamozzi_Villa_Laurentina.jpg  width = 250>

+1699	Jean François Félibien des Avaux

 <img src = Images/1699_Felibien_des_Avaux_Laurentine.jpg  width = 250>
 <img src = Images/1728_Robert_Castell.jpg  width = 250>
 <img src = Images/1729_Hirt_Laurentine_and_Tuscan.png  width = 250>